th2-net/th2-docs/content/common/infrastructure/infra-components/th2-infra-operator.md

 It is installed along with the th2 framework infrastructure.

 Basically, **infra-operator** is an implementation of Kubernetes custom controller.
-It ensures the synchronization between <term term="Custom resource">custom resources</term> and Helm releases in the Kubernetes cluster.
+It monitors <term term="Custom resource">custom resources</term> and ensures the synchronization between them and Helm releases in the Kubernetes cluster.

-As the component’s name suggests, **infra-operator** monitors th2 custom resources in the Kubernetes cluster.

 ## Functionality